ckolderup/narratron/README.md

  * Using rbenv and bundler
  * postgresql in development and production

+## Got all the stuff!
+How do I run it?

+ * run `bundle install` to install all the gem dependencies.
+ * run `bundle exec rake db:create` and `bundle exec rake db:migrate` to get your db set up
+ * run `bundle exec foreman start` to start unicorn.

 ## Can I help?

 Probably!
 If you spot anything small that needs fixing, you're welcome to send a pull request.
 For anything bigger I'd love to discuss it first—feel free to get in touch with me and we can chat.